stgl/pymccrgb/README.md

 This package is developed for Linux/OS X and Python 3.6+.

 The LibLAS C library is required for MCC and `pymccrgb`.
-You can install it via `apt`:
+On Ubuntu, you can install it via `apt`:

 ```bash
 sudo apt-get install liblas-c-dev
 ```

-or directly from source
+Or directly from source

 ```bash
 mkdir ~/liblas